Anonymous is the most famous hacktivist group in the world.

 The perceived anonymity inspired the name “Anonymous,” under which users posted on 4chan.

 Furthermore, the group two symbols were the Guy Fawkes mask that they wear in public and the “man without the head” image.

-This symbology underscores the group’s inscrutability and its lack of any formal hierarchy.
+This symbology underscores the group’s inscrutability and lack of formal hierarchy.

 This informal group desires to use their technological savvy for a specific purpose and cause.

 They performed their first attack against the Church of Scientology in 2008.
 They blamed it for an alleged “anti-freedom of speech” stance.

 Since then, the hacker collective has been involved in everything from the Occupy Wall Street movement to the shooting of Michael Brown in the US.